2025–26 Kuwaiti Division One

 Al-Jazeera make their debut in the Kuwaiti Football League alongside Sporty and Al-Shamiya.

-On July 21st 2025, it was announced that Ministry of Interior had applied to join the Kuwaiti Division One and both domestic cup competitions.
+On July 21st 2025, it was announced that the Ministry of Interior had applied to join the Kuwaiti Division One and both domestic cup competitions.
 A week later Sporty and Al-Shamiya officially joined the league.

 On August 3rd 2025, it was announced that the acceptance period for privately owned clubs will end on August 25th, 2025.

+On 28 February, the Minister of Youth Affairs Tariq Al-Jalahma announced the full suspension of all sporting activities, including the league, for undetermined period due the Iranian strikes on Kuwait.

+On 3 June, the league fixtures were announced to be continued between the 25th of July and the 20th of August.

 Changes

 The following teams have changed divisions since the 2025 season: